 As an expert in your field, you see how skills and knowledge interconnect naturally, but your students, who are novices, might not be able to make those connections naturally.
 To you, the relationship between different chunks of material seems obvious.
 But students may struggle to see the connections without a clear framework.
 Experts can easily recognize patterns and know how new information fits into the broader picture.
 They can recall information quickly because it’s all part of a well-organized knowledge structure.
 Novices, however, might only see isolated pieces without a meaningful framework to tie them together.
 This can lead to difficulties in understanding, remembering, and applying new information.

-Expert blind spot refers to when instructors are unaware of or ignore the struggles that their students have in incorporating new information.
+An expert blind spot refers to when an instructor is unaware of or ignore the struggles that their students have in incorporating new information.
 One way to compensate for this is to provide context for everything your students must learn.

 Review